 Data protection law is often viewed as a necessary evil, and a lot of ‘red tape’.
 But this doesn’t mean that data protection officers (DPOs) and other professionals in the field of data protection should be seen in the same light.
-Instead, Luke Beckley and Clare Paterson believe, as they presented at the Privacy Space event in November 2022, that it’s time to recognise the immense value that professionals in the data protection field can, and do, bring to a business, and go from blocker to builder:
+Instead, Luke Beckley and Clare Paterson believe, as they presented at the Privacy Space event in November 2022, and are excited to be taking one step further at The Hive Live event for data professionals in September 2023, that it’s time to recognise the immense value that professionals in the data protection field can, and do, bring to a business, and go from blocker to builder:

 (Don’t miss the free download at the end of the article.)

 “We’ve seen first-hand the frustrations and fears of DPOs who feel they are fighting against the organisations they work for.
 Add to this the changing landscape of the legislation and the possibility this may lead to (more businesses!) seeing the DPO as unnecessary.

 There is also a growing emphasis on ESG (Environment, Social and Governance) in most sectors though, and new initiatives in the name of ESG and EDI (Equality, Diversity and Inclusion) often involve the collection and use of data, which gives DPOs an opportunity to widen their remit and add value.

 Let’s be honest, data protection law, as it currently stands is not sexy.
 It’s seen as reams of complicated regulation talking about what you cannot do with data.

 Data Protection doesn’t talk about revenue generation, it doesn’t talk about ‘tangible’ (i.e. monetary) benefit to the organisation and it doesn’t talk about driving the strategic goals of the organisation.